double-ratchet/MMM-MealViewer/README.md

         schoolId: "YourSchoolId1",
         updateInterval: 14400000, // 4 hours, adjust as needed
         showTodayOnly: false, // set to true if you want to see only today
-        startDay: 1, // 0 = Sunday, 1 = Monday, ..., 6 = Saturday (Ignored if showTodayOnly is set to true)
+        startDay: 0, // 0 = Sunday, 1 = Monday, ..., 6 = Saturday (Ignored if showTodayOnly = true)
-        endDay: 5, // 0 = Sunday, 1 = Monday, ..., 6 = Saturday (Ignored if showTodayOnly is set to true)
+        endDay: 5, // 0 = Sunday, 1 = Monday, ..., 6 = Saturday (Ignored if showTodayOnly = true)
+        maxDisplayDays: null, // Set a number of days to display, null = no limit (Ignored if showTodayOnly = true)
         showPastDays: false, // Set to true to show previous days menus
         hideTodayAfter: "14:00", // Specify the time after which to stop showing today's menu
         showBreakfast: true, // Set to false to not show breakfast menus
         showLunch: true, // Set to false to not show lunch menus
+        collapseEmptyMeals: true, // hide days with no menu data
         filters: {
             breakfast: [],
             lunch: []